h2oai/wave/website/docs/pages.md

 Deleting a page automatically drops all cards associated with that page.
 Conversely, to delete all cards from a page, simply delete the page.

-To clear all cards in the active page from within a Q app, use `q.page.drop()`:
+To clear all cards in the active page from within a Wave app, use `q.page.drop()`:

 ```py
 async def serve(q: Q):